algosup/2024-2025-project-2-serious-game-team-3/documents/QA/test_plan.md

 ### 2. Test case Execution

-The following structure will be used for GreenCity, with a dedicated template for each test case:
+The following structure will be used for Green City, with a dedicated template for each test case: